-To date, we’ve used more than 21.5 million pounds of closed-loop plastics (those recycled from old computers) to make new parts.
-We install these in over 125 different products including monitors, desktops and all-in-ones.
+We recycle millions of pounds of closed-loop plastics (those recovered from e-waste) to make new parts for new computers.
+We’ve used these materials in more than 125 different products, including monitors, desktops and all-in-ones.
 Best of all?
 We’re saving money and protecting our environment at the same time – it’s a perfect example of what circular design should be!

-We are the first PC manufacturer to establish a verified closed loop for recycling the gold from e-waste back into new motherboards.
-By doing this, we can reduce our products’ environmental and social footprint and move toward a circular economy.
+We were the first PC manufacturer to establish a closed loop for recycling gold from e-waste back into new motherboards.
+Our pilot project demonstrated how this process could work and we continue to look for ways to scale.

 Did you know that 8 million tons of plastics end up in our oceans every year and that by 2050, plastics may outnumber fish in the sea?
 In some places, plastic particles already outnumber plankton by 26 to 1.